MicrosoftDocs/visualstudio-docs/subscriptions/subscription-expiration.md

 # What happens when your subscription expires

-Visual Studio subscriptions've specific durations, and unless they are renewed, they will expire.
+Visual Studio subscriptions've specific durations, and unless they're renewed, they will expire.
 When a subscription expires, the benefits provided by the subscription are impacted in different ways.
 This article will explain how expiration affects various aspects of a Visual Studio subscription.

 If you would like to purchase a new subscription, you can explore purchasing options on our [pricing page](https://visualstudio.microsoft.com/vs/pricing).